John Wilkes: Middlesex election dispute

 Parliament expelled Wilkes in February 1769, on the grounds that he was an outlaw when returned.
 His Middlesex constituents re-elected him in the same month with the support of John Wheble, editor of the Middlesex Journal, only to see him expelled again and re-elected in March.
 In April, after his expulsion and another re-election, Parliament declared his opponent, Henry Luttrell, the winner.

 Wilkes was said to hold his supporters in contempt during the election campaign.
-EP Thompson, in his celebrated The Making of the English Working Class wrote: “‘Do you suppose’ it is said that he asked his opponent, Colonel Luttrell, while watching the cheering throngs on the hustings, ‘that there are more fools or rogues in that assembly?’”
+EP Thompson, in his celebrated 1963 text The Making of the English Working Class wrote: “‘Do you suppose’ it is said that he asked his opponent, Colonel Luttrell, while watching the cheering throngs on the hustings, ‘that there are more fools or rogues in that assembly?’”